 Meanwhile, a new type of scam has emerged that is expanding at an increasing rate.
 Unregulated cryptocurrencies robot scams like bitcoin code automated trading software, guaranteed profits on crypto trading.

 Google Inc. Buys Oyster Employees

-Google (NASDAQ:GOOG) is said to have already hired a portion of the Oyster team.
+Google is said to have already hired a portion of the Oyster team.
 The company has avoided buying the e-book provider directly.
 It has instead opted to acquire Oyster in worker components.
 Oyster’s CEO and co-founders are already on board with Google.
 The online giant is said to be working on paying investors for the right to hire more Oyster workers.
 This will be done to build a strong Google Play Books team.

 Currently, Google Play offers e-book purchases.
 It does not, however, offer a subscription service.
 Collecting Oyster workers could suggest that Google wishes to rival with the likes of Amazon more directly.
 The search engine giant is likely to enter into an online reading venture where users subscribe in order to gain access to content.
-Google Inc. (NASDAQ:GOOG) has declined to give any details.
+Google Inc. has declined to give any details.

 Note: Looking to invest Google or interested in wider investment ideas we have a range of resources that could help.
 See our featured stockbrokers and mobile trading apps for US customers.
 Alternatively, for buying shares in the UK, see our featured Stockbrokers or Spreadbetting companies for more details.